LMS (Discussion Forum)

 README.txt file and what common data structures would help.

-- Finally, implement the Loop Subdivision Surface scheme.
-When
+Finally, implement the Loop Subdivision Surface scheme (we'll

-tracking the "parents" of each newly added vertex should be very
+table structure for tracking the "parents" of each newly added vertex

-helpful for this task.
-You can verify correct vertex sharing by
+should be very helpful for this task.
+You can verify correct vertex

-visualizing the wireframe and looking for the red boundary edges.
-If
+sharing by visualizing the wireframe and looking for the red boundary

-you have extra red lines on your mesh (not at the boundaries) you have
+edges.
+If you have extra red lines on your mesh (not at the

 Once you have the correct topology and vertex sharing, you can